simplitech/icon-dapp/README.md

 # IconDapp
-IconDapp is a hub of icons forall DApps on Neo3.
+IconDapp is a hub of icons forall Dapps on Neo3.

 Learn more about IconDapp at [icondapp.io](https://icondapp.io)